-Charter Communications navigates the waters of US cable services.
-The cable system operator has almost 6 million mostly-residential subscribers in more than two dozen states, making it one of the top national cable companies, behind Comcast, Time Warner Cable, and Cox Communications.
+Charter Communications navigates the waters of US cable services, largely by making itself a bigger boat.
+The cable system operator has almost 6 million mostly-residential subscribers (many brought on board through acquisitions) in more than two dozen states, making it one of the top national cable companies, behind Comcast, Time Warner Cable, and Cox Communications.
 In addition to 4.2 million video customers (92% opting for digital service), Charter also boasts 4.4 million broadband Internet subscribers and 2.3 million digital phone users.
 Its Charter Business provides Internet access, data networking, phone, and wireless backhaul services to about 500,000 commercial clients.
 In addition, Charter sells local advertising on such cable networks as MTV, CNN, and ESPN.
+In 2015, Charter agreed to buy one of its competitors, Bright House Networks, for $10.4 billion.

 Sales and Marketing

 Charter markets its services via direct sales, outbound telemarketing, its online presence, and Charter stores.
 The company appeals to new and existing customers with its multi-service bundled packages.
-It spent $479 million on marketing and $357 million on advertising in 2013.
+It spent $529 million on marketing and $380 million on advertising in 2014, which were higher than its 2013 marketing and ad spending.

-The company has a history of losses and 2013 was no exception - Charter reported a loss of $169 million, an improvement over the loss of $304 million the prior year.
+The company has a history of losses and 2014 was no exception - Charter reported a loss of $183 million, compared to the $169 million loss in 2013.
 Its sales are not enough to cover operating expenses, debt-related interest (the company has $14.2 billion in debt), and the investments needed to keep its network up-to-date.
+It had more cash flow from operations, $2.36 billion in 2014, from $2.16 billion in 2013.

 Charter continues to pursue a strategy popular with its competitors, providing voice, Internet access, and other data services as a complete package.
 Similar to the results of rival cable companies, it has seen rises in telephone, Internet, and enterprise customers, while video subscribers have dwindled among both residential and business clients.
 It does, however, continue to see upticks in the move to digital video services.

 Keeping its network and services current requires substantial investment.
+The company had $2.2 billion in capital expenditures in 2014, up from $1.8 billion in 2013.
+About half of the 2014 capital spending went to customer-premise equipment, which includes costs incurred at the customer residence to secure new customers such customer installation costs and set-top boxes and cable modems.
 The company has upgraded its network to the DOCSIS 3.0 high-speed data capability standard, which is in place for some 97% of homes it has passed and allows Internet speeds up to 100 megabits per second.
 That deployment will help as it continues to pursue enterprise clients.
 Charter has also invested in switched digital video (SDV) technology to increase the number of HD channels it offers and is experimenting with a cloud-based user interface for its set-top boxes.

 Mergers and Acquisitions

-In 2014 Charter made a bold move for Time Warner Cable, the nation's second-largest cable company.
-Time Warner refused, and subsequently agreed to merge with Comcast.
+The Bright House deal might help Charter get over Time Warner Cable's reject off its buyout offer in 2014.
+Time Warner subsequently agreed to merge with Comcast.
 As part of the deal, Comcast was ordered to divest about 3 million subscribers to Charter in order to combat any antitrust concerns and keep its market share to less than 30%.
 Once the Comcast/Time Warner merger is complete, Charter will find itself with about 9 million customers, making it the nation's second-largest cable company.
 At the same time, it will also take on a lot more debt to buy the new customers.

 In 2013 the company increased its offerings and expand into new markets, purchasing Optimum West/Bresnan from Cablevision for about $1.6 billion.
 Optimum West serves more than 360,000 customers through cable systems in fast-growing regions of Colorado, Montana, Wyoming, and Utah.